-You also have to provide a superior customer experience.
-The truth is, the more personally identifiable information you have on a customer, the more likely you are to reduce your own risks.
-The key is finding the balance in asking for that data with using it to provide a better user experience.
+Additionally, providing a superior customer experience is crucial.
+The truth is, the more personally identifiable information available on a customer, the more likely it is to reduce risks.
+The key lies in balancing the collection of this data with using it to enhance the customer experience.

 Working With The Customer

-When creating a customer workflow, we can estimate how much fraud you can prevent.
-If a fraud solution only prevents 5% more fraud, but it decreases your conversion rate by 20%; it might not be worth it.
-Customers value an easy, non-invasive experience as much as they value fraud protection.
-Especially because they may not know why you’re asking for specific personal information.
-Rather, it would be more practical to waterfall their workflow from fraud detection solutions that do not require their interaction to ones that do, also known as credentialed solutions.
+When creating a customer workflow, it is important to estimate the potential reduction in fraud.
+If a fraud solution prevents only 5% more fraud but decreases the conversion rate by 20%, it may not be worth implementing.
+Customers value an easy, non-invasive experience as much as they value fraud protection, especially when they may not understand the reasons for requesting specific personal information.
+It is more practical to design a workflow that begins with fraud detection solutions that do not require customer interaction and then move to credentialed solutions if necessary.

 Here’s An Example

-When utilizing a fraud solution to verify a bank account, if the consumer does not make it past the non-credentialed fraud filter you could waterfall them into a credentialed process, where they could connect to their bank account to verify their identity.
-This way if they drop off at the first filter, you would have lost that customer anyway.
-Rather now you have the opportunity to convert them, increasing your customers and reducing your risk.
-Additionally, you’ll be presenting them with another chance to receive the financial assistance needed.
+When utilizing a fraud solution to verify a bank account, if the consumer does not pass the non-credentialed fraud filter, they can be transitioned into a credentialed process where they connect to their bank account to verify their identity.
+This approach ensures that if they drop off at the first filter, they would have been lost anyway.
+However, this method provides an additional opportunity to convert them, thereby increasing the customer base and reducing risk.
+Furthermore, it presents them with another chance to receive the financial assistance they need.

 Communication Is Key

-To enhance their experience, they need to feel protected and that they are receiving value.
-Take the opportunity to explain why you require certain information and how it benefits them.
-Their questions and concerns may seem unimportant to you, but they want to understand what you’re doing with their data.
-Always remember when working with customer data that they don’t have as much information as you do regarding their fraud protection.
-So, if necessary, take the time and answer their questions and alleviate their fears.
+To enhance the customer experience, it is essential for them to feel protected and recognize the value they are receiving.
+Explaining why certain information is required and how it benefits them can be beneficial.
+While their questions and concerns may seem minor, they want to understand what is being done with their data.
+Customers may not have as much information regarding their fraud protection, so it is important to take the time to address their questions and alleviate their fears if necessary.

-Being transparent and honest when they contact you will create a bond between them and the company.
-They’ll be more willing to work with you when they know you’re trustworthy.
+Being transparent and honest when they contact the company fosters trust and creates a bond.
+Customers will be more willing to engage when they know the company is trustworthy.

 Fraud Protection

 Fraud is a complex and multi-layered issue, especially when opening an account, onboarding, or transacting payments digitally.
-That means that fraud prevention should have just as many, if not more, layers.
-It is always better to utilize multiple solutions and overlap their findings.
-Each solution will be sufficient in different ways, so using several helps prevent cracks in the data.
-That is why we make it our job to offer you a variety of solutions to decrease your risks and increase your coverage.
-We provide you with a variety of solutions.
-And depending on your needs, that not only can be waterfalled together but work well with other solutions and providers.
+Therefore, fraud prevention should have just as many, if not more, layers.
+Utilizing multiple solutions and overlapping their findings is always more effective.
+Each solution excels in different areas, so using several helps prevent gaps in the data.
+This is why offering a variety of solutions to decrease risks and increase coverage is essential.
+Depending on specific needs, these solutions can be integrated seamlessly and work well with other providers.

 A Positive Customer Experience

-For help preventing fraud and enhancing your customer experience, contact ValidiFI at 844-562 6678.
-We help you navigate the mine field of financial risk and fraud mitigation.
-We’re available to answer any questions on customer awareness or fraud management.
+For assistance in preventing fraud and enhancing the customer experience, contact us.
+Our services help navigate the complexities of financial risk and fraud mitigation.
+We are available to answer any questions on customer awareness or fraud management.